-From the package, first, you get the AIR 192|4 2-In/2-Out 24/192 USB Audio Interface.
+From the package, you get the AIR 192|4 2-In/2-Out 24/192 combo inputs USB Audio Interface.
 The build quality of this interface is amazing.
-It is made of metal and feels very sturdy and nice to touch and feel.
-The audio interface is very easy to set up and plugs right into the USB port of a laptop or computer.
+It is made of metal and feels very sturdy and nice to the touch.
+The audio interface is very easy to set up and plugs directly into the USB port of a laptop or computer.
 The M-track 2×2, as the name suggests, comes with 2-inputs and 2-output ports.
 A large knob at the center of the interface controls the output level.
-There is also gain knobs for both inputs, a dedicated headphone amp, and an output knob so that you can get ready with the included headphones.
-Of importance is the USB/DIRECT knob that when recording voice or instruments turn it up to “Direct” to hear instruments and voice with low latency.
-When playing back, dial it back to USB.
+There are also gain knobs for both inputs, a dedicated headphone amp, and an output knob so that you can get ready with the included headphones.
+Something important that you need to take note of is the USB/DIRECT knob that allows you to listen to the audio while recording vocals or instruments with almost zero latency when it is set to “Direct.”

 DAW: Studio One V3